fadel/msc-pm/README.md

 For faster builds, you can use `make -j NUM_CORES`.

 # Usage
 This program needs a CUDA-enabled GPU (not necessarily powerful) to run.
+The program is run as follows:

     ./pm [options] dataset